jjxxmiin/jjxxmiin.github.io/_posts/2024-04-18-Aliceinwonderland9.md

 “Hadn’t time,” said the Gryphon : “I went to the Classical master, though.
 He was an old crab, he was.”

-“I never went to him,” the Mock Turtle said with a sigh : “ he taught Laughing and Grief, they used to say.”
+“I never went to him,” the Mock Turtle said with a sigh : “he taught Laughing and Grief, they used to say.”

 “So he did, so he did,” said the Gryphon, sighing in his turn, and both creatures hid their faces in their paws.